Robert Kuan: Ling Nam (1975 1984)

-Ling Nam on T. Alonzo St., Binondo, is a traditional Chinese noodle house established in 1950.
-Kuan's father was one of the seven or eight partners who established Ling Nam and his side of the family owned 15% equity.
+Ling Nam on T. Alonzo St., Binondo, is a Chinese noodle house established in 1950.
+Kuan's father was one of the partners who established Ling Nam and his side of the family owned 15% equity.
 One of Kuan's uncles also ran the restaurant.
+The restaurant served short order food and was locally known for its beef wonton noodles and siopao.

-Kuan started working there in December 1975 for a monthly wage of ₱500.
+Kuan started working at Ling Nam in December 1975 for a monthly wage of ₱500.
 The following year, he formed Ling Nam Enterprises, Inc. and worked 12 hours a day as chairman and president.
 Despite a lukewarm response from the shareholders, he was able to start five Ling Nam branches.
-(Note: The Manila Times' Tony Lopez, however, instead stated that the shareholders prevented Kuan from expanding Ling Nam.)
-Ling Nam served short order food and was locally known for its beef wonton noodles and siopao.
+(Note: The Manila Times's Tony Lopez, however, instead stated that the shareholders prevented Kuan from expanding Ling Nam.)
 However, Kuan believed that the dividends he had to pay the shareholders, including family members, stifled Ling Nam's growth, especially since there were no regular work hours.
 The restaurant was troubled by family disagreements and jealousies.

-Fr.
-Emeterio Barcelon, SJ, a friend of Kuan's, recounted an anecdote he had told him in his obituary.
+In his obituary for Kuan, Fr.
+Emeterio Barcelon, SJ, a friend of his, recounted an anecdote that Kuan had told him.
 Kuan went to ShoeMart shops so regularly that its owner, Henry Sy, asked him if he was spying on them.
 Sy let Kuan walk with him as he inspected his stores, and they became lifelong friends.
 In 1983, Kuan learned that the board was planning a meeting to relieve him of his position, as the principal owner's son wanted to take over.
 Sy told him to resign before Ling Nam's issues wore out his drive.
 Since Kuan led Ling Nam to its peak, Sy believed Kuan could reproduce his success with his own Chinese restaurant chain.
 Sy also said "Start small. [...]
 And very soon, you will grow big."
-Kuan took his advice and resigned on October 16, 1984, after running the noodle house for over eight years.
-Ling Nam is still thriving today.
-After being acquired by Fruitas Holdings, there are now 34 locations.
+Kuan resigned on October 16, 1984, after running the noodle house for over eight years.